DEFINING THE ROLE OF THE AMERICAN ASSOCIATION OF STATE CLIMATOLOGISTS RECOGNIZED STATE CLIMATE OFFICE IN THE NATIONAL CLIMATE SERVICES PARTNERSHIP

 The National Climatic Data Center, the six Regional Climate Centers, and the American Association of State Climatologists are committed to supporting the operations of the ARSCO program.
 Through this partnership qualifying ARSCO's will be able to take advantage of the following resources:

 Access to a broad array of high quality climate data, information, evaluation tools and value-added products from the other partners that would not be otherwise available.
-NCDC and the RCCs will provide "reasonable" amounts of data and information free of charge as long as these data are used to support the on-going operations of the ARSCO.
+NCEI and the RCCs will provide "reasonable" amounts of data and information free of charge as long as these data are used to support the on-going operations of the ARSCO.

 Enhanced visibility through promotion of service capabilities by other partners.
 Recognition and identification of ARSCOs as the primary resource and source of expertise for state service.